slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/5-PhD-Faculty-Malpractices.md

 The systems of the University of Rochester [have shown to be an artificially intelligent](#part-5) intelligence, inflicting terror, on student or patient.
 What about a universal superintelligence, a biological one, a Sampler in the cosmos, in Mother Nature?

 It's not wise to laugh ("Ha!") *at* one's own mother, nor one's Mother Nature.
 Each our [two "Mas,"](https://en.wikipedia.org/wiki/Hagar) it is a terror to laugh at.
+(Though until the link to Sarah and Hagar, whose progeny of Abram/Abraham were the Jews of Issac and the Muslims of Ishmael, this was meant to lighten the tone).

 ### On Earth